A comparison of categorical and topological entropies on Weinstein manifolds: Categorical vs topological entropy

-\begin{remark} In the proof of Theorem \ref{thm main}, we fix a Lefschetz fibration, and we use the corresponding Fukaya-Seidel category.
-We note that if one fixes a {\em fully stopped} partially wrapped Fukaya category instead of a Fukaya-Seidel category, the same proof still works. \end{remark}
+\begin{remark} \mbox{} \begin{enumerate} \item In the proof of Theorem \ref{thm main}, we fix a Lefschetz fibration, and we use the corresponding Fukaya-Seidel category.
+We note that if one fixes a {\em fully stopped} partially wrapped Fukaya category instead of a Fukaya-Seidel category, the same proof still works. \item A direct application of Theorem \ref{thm main} is to show that the topological entropy of some symplectic automorphisms are positive.
+For example, \cite[Theorem 1.2]{Gong-Wang-Wue22} shows that symplectic automorphisms of a specific type, defined on the Milnor fibers of $A_n$-type, admit positive topological entropy.
+For the symplectic automorphisms which \cite{Gong-Wang-Wue22} considers, one can check that their categorical entropy are positive by \cite[Themorem 7,14 and Lemma 8.5]{Bae-Choa-Jeong-Karabas-Lee}.
+Then, Theorem \ref{thm main} guarantees that the topological entropy is also positive.
+We note that \cite{Gong-Wang-Wue22} shows their result by showing that the symplectic automorphisms have certain form of nonuniform hyperbolicity. \end{enumerate} \end{remark}